Big Piney, Wyoming: History

 Big Piney is the oldest settlement in Sublette County.
 It was founded in 1879, when rancher Daniel B. Budd and his partner Hugh McKay came with a thousand head of cattle from Nevada hoping to ship them, but got caught instead in severe winter weather in the Green River Valley.
-The following year, Dan Budd relocated his family to what is now known as Big Piney.
+The following year, Dan Budd relocated his family to what became Big Piney.

 The town was named after Big Piney Creek.
 The creek took its name from the pine trees growing along the banks of the creek.

 Cattle and oil have traditionally been the two primary industries for the area.

 The Wardell Buffalo Trap, a canyon used by Native Americans to trap bison, is in the vicinity of Big Piney.
 Its potential archeological value led to its listing on the National Register of Historic Places in 1971.

 Historical documentaries

 In 1987, actress Glenn Close, daughter of one of the town's doctors, co-produced a documentary about the vanishing cowboy of the American West, entitled, "Do You Mean There Are Still Real Cowboys?"
-The film focused on several generations of cattle ranching families in Big Piney, originally shown as part of the PBS television series, "The American Experience."
-It was narrated by actor Robert Redford.
+The film focused on several generations of cattle ranching families in Big Piney.
+It was first shown in 1988 as part of the PBS television series "The American Experience" and was narrated by actor Robert Redford.

 Big Piney was one of four international locations chosen for the 2006 documentary film Comrades in Dreams, about the impact of local movie theaters in four different cultures (North Korea, Burkina Faso, India and Wyoming).